-The cytotechnology program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), 1361 Park Street, Clearwater, Florida 33756.
+The cytotechnology program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), 25400 U.S. Highway 19 North, Suite 158, Clearwater, Florida 33756.
 Telephone: (727) 210-2350.
 Website: www.caahep.org.

-All application materials must be received by May 15 to be considered for admission.
+All application materials should be received by June 1 to be considered for admission.
 Early consideration will be given to those who have submitted complete applications by the early consideration deadline, March 1.
 Send all requested materials to the CHP Welcome Center.
 Applicants must provide: